 Purchase here: A Court of Thorns and Roses

-Recommended Similar Reads: The Star-Touched Queen by Roshani Chokshi, Shatter Me by Tahereh Mafi, Under the Never Sky by Veronica Rossi, Quanta by Lola Dodge, Beastly by Alex Flinn, Twilight by Stephenie Meyer, Lichgates by S.M.
+Recommended Similar Reads: Rhapsodic by Laura Thalassa, The Cruel Prince by Holly Black, The Star-Touched Queen by Roshani Chokshi, Shatter Me by Tahereh Mafi, Beastly by Alex Flinn, Twilight by Stephenie Meyer, Lichgates by S.M.
 Boyce

 Meet Sarah J. Maas!